 - 1 rib celery, diced.

-- 1 tbsp extra virgin olive oil, for sweating the veggies.
+- 1 tablespoon extra virgin olive oil, for sweating the veggies.

 - Salt and pepper to taste.
 Always, for every soup.
 And always taste, especially when working with salty ingredients like ham hocks.

-- 1 tsp fresh rosemary.
-You can sub in dried if that’s wha you have, just cut the amount in half.
+- 1 teaspoon fresh rosemary.
+You can sub in dried if that's wha you have, just cut the amount in half.
 I will say the fresh is soooo good in this soup, though.

 - 2 dried bay leaves.
 These will be removed before serving.